MarahIrshaid/reading-notes/class14b.md

 # What Google Learned From Its Quest to Build the Perfect Team :

+its found that its better to work as teams, you will have to do that at work,

+Studies show that groups tend to innovate faster, see mistakes more quickly, and find better solutions to problems.
+Studies also show that people working in teams tend to achieve better results and report higher job satisfaction.

 Five years ago, Google — one of the most public proselytizers of how studying workers can transform productivity — became focused on building the perfect team.
 In the last decade, the tech giant has spent untold millions of dollars measuring nearly every aspect of its employees’ lives.
 Google’s People Operations department has scrutinized everything from how frequently particular people eat together (the most productive employees tend to build larger networks by rotating dining companions) to which traits the best managers share (unsurprisingly, good communication and avoiding micromanaging is critical; more shocking, this was news to many Google managers).